ART THAT MATTERSby Spannenburg.Art

 Challenging the binary through the lens of performance

 In this vibrant instalment of the ESTRANGED series, ARJAN SPANNENBURG explores the concept of identity as a deliberate, creative act.
 Through the portrait of TOOTSI, the artist investigates how the traditions of drag serve as both a shield and a bridge to authentic selfhood.
-SPANNENBURG uses the broad, heart-shaped leaves of the lilac tree to create a lush, organic proscenium for the subject's meticulously crafted appearance.
+SPANNENBURG utilises the broad, heart-shaped leaves of the lilac tree to create a lush, organic proscenium for the subject's meticulously crafted appearance.
 The artwork captures the specific moment where societal "wrongness" is transformed into personal power.
 It is a study of the courage required to follow a passion that exists outside the rigid borders of traditional masculinity, turning the disapproval of the outside world into a catalyst for artistic attraction.

 Visual Analysis